4minitz/4minitz/doc/user/usermanual.md

 ![Image](./figures/info_item_pinned.png) Pinned state.
 Click to unpin

-For details on when topics are propagated to the next meeting see the "Finalze Meeting" chapter.
+For details on when topics are propagated to the next meeting see the "Finalize Meeting" chapter.

 The icons on an info item allow the following operations: